 I'm really liking this approach!
 ThoughtBot doesn't encourage this, but I've been using it a little & I really like it.
 The happy side effect I'm noticing it is: - Easier to write tests, as I'm looking at what the test will see. - I'm more incentivised to make working factories.
 I think if your app is simple, and you're starting fresh this could be a valid approach.

 But what if you're picking up a project where there is nothing?
+Or the database is intense!
 Evil Martians have this pretty cool library for taking snapshots of user data & the relationships.
 So potentially you could automate a subset of data to be available for your local development & review apps.
 Potentially you could also run this in a way where you can log who is requesting what data, weather via version control or something else.
+I started using this in a project with a 8GB database recently which had a real mess of a database.
+We ended up using it to create a dump of our DB, which took about ~20 minutes to run & then we used our local machines.

 Sometimes I find data is the same in all environments, but is in the database.
 So lets say you have a user with a Plan relationship.
 The plans are all the same for each environment.